model-checking/kani/docs/src/tutorial-nondeterministic-variables.md

 In this section:

 1. We saw how `kani::any()` will return "safe" values for each of the types Kani implements it for.
-2. We did an exercise to generate nondeterministic values of bounded size for `Inventory`.
+2. We saw how to implement `kani::Arbitrary` or just write a function to create nondeterministic values for other types.
-3. We saw a trick for how to safely generate a nondeterministic `enum`.
+3. We did an exercise to generate nondeterministic values of bounded size for `Inventory`.